nim-lang/atlas/doc/atlas.md

 ### Clone/Update <url>/<package name>

-Clones a URL and all of its dependencies (recursively) into the workspace.
+Clones a URL and all of its dependencies (recursively) into the project.
 Creates or patches a `nim.cfg` file with the required `--path` entries.

 **Note**: Due to the used algorithms an `update` is the same as a `clone`.